 If you are a small farmer or want to grow a lot of plants from seed, buying pre-made seed starting mix can get a bit pricey.
 You want a quality seeding mix, but you don't want to spend a fortune.
 That's why many small farmers do not buy pre-made seeding mix.
 If you can buy the primary ingredients in bulk, it's easy to make a seed starting mix and not spend too much money on it.
 The best part is that you can tell exactly what is going into your seed starting mix, which is ideal if you are an organic farmer.

-Why Make Your Own Seed Starting Mix?
+Why Make Your Own Seed Starting Mix

-Recipe for Seed Starting Mix
+Creating a Seed Starting Mix

-- Four parts screened compost
+- Four parts of screened compost

 - One part perlite